 The spring shows off the first blooms of dogwood and redbud, but high season around these parts is definitely fall, when visitors swarm to see the glorious, flame-colored foliage.
 Here, there’s a setting for every speed; whether you’re cruising along the scenic Skyline Drive at 30 mph, or doing some extreme hiking on the Appalachian Trail, these are some of the most beautiful places to visit in the Blue Ridge Mountains.

 Shenandoah National Park

-Located at the northern end of Blue Ridge, Shenandoah rocks a whopping 500+ miles of hiking trails: bears, wild turkeys, and deer are out in large numbers in the spring and summer; in the fall, it’s all about the cute little chipmunks.
+Located at the northern end of Blue Ridge, Shenandoah rocks a whopping 500-plus miles of hiking trails: bears, wild turkeys, and deer are out in large numbers in the spring and summer; in the fall, it’s all about chipmunks.
 Hikers can cross the Appalachian Trail off their bucket list (about 105 miles of the iconic trail runs through Shenandoah), tackle sweeping summits, and go chasing waterfalls.

-The highest peak in Virginia at 5,729 feet, Mount Rogers has one of only six living high-altitude spruce-fir forests -- the only one of its kind in the state.
+The highest peak in Virginia at 5,729 feet, Mount Rogers has one of only six living high-altitude spruce-fir forests—the only one of its kind in the state.
 The downside is that the thick forest and rhododendron thickets make it tough to get a bird’s-eye view of your surroundings.
-But ambitious hikers approaching the summit from the Massie Gap trail in Grayson Highlands State Park may be rewarded with a different spectacular sight: wild ponies!
+But ambitious hikers approaching the summit from the Massie Gap Trail in Grayson Highlands State Park may be rewarded with a different spectacular sight—wild ponies.